Updated: Nov 22, 2022

 You have to work your way to physical and emotional recovery.

-You have to think about the medical bills, lost income, and other financial losses.
+You must consider medical bills, lost income, and other financial losses.

 These damages can set you and your family back a lot.
-So, if someone else was negligent and caused your accident, you need to make sure they're held liable for it.
+So, if someone else was negligent and caused your accident, you must ensure they're held liable for it.
 After all, if it weren't for them, you might not be suffering all these difficulties now.

-Let's talk about liability and personal injury law, as they will be handled by a Top Bus Accident Lawyer in Los Angeles.
+Let's talk about liability and personal injury law, as a Top Bus Accident Lawyer in Los Angeles will handle them.

 A Brief Intro To California Personal Injury Laws

-Before we talk about finding fault or liability, let's talk about how "personal injury" is defined by law and how it is handled by Los Angeles bus accident attorneys.
+Before we talk about finding fault or liability, let's talk about how "personal injury" is defined by law and how Los Angeles bus accident attorneys handle it.

 Personal Injury is legally defined as any type of physical, emotional, and financial injury incurred by a person in a negligent accident.
 This means you're not only considered "injured" because of broken bones and open wounds, but you also experience injury through medical bills, missed work, loss of income, and emotional distress.